Connect to Data

 Apply value bounds to ensure data integrity, restrict the editable areas, provide drop down lists and tooltips to aid in the input.

 Deploy the forms on a local PC or across the company network.
 On a mobile tablets, use the context sensitive keypad to assist in data entry.
-If the connection to the network (wifi) is lost, data is stored local and pushed forward when reconnected.
+If the connection to the network (wifi) is lost, edits to the form can be Stored when reconnected.

 User credentials and privileges ensure that the right people are presented with the right forms.